charmed-kubernetes/kubernetes-docs/pages/k8s/gpu-workers.md

 ### Adding GPU workers with AWS

 It isn't necessary for all the worker units to have GPU support.
-You can simply add GPU enabled workers to a running cluster.
+You can simply add GPU-enabled workers to a running cluster.
 The recommended way to do this is to first create a new constraint for the kubernetes-worker:

 ```bash